 Fact is, it's easier to drive automatic.
 There's no stalling, bunny hopping, and you won't roll backwards on a hill.
 Automatic transmission takes the anxiety out of driving for the first time, and gives the driver an advantage in processing the dangers around them.

-Whether you are looking for automatic or manual driving lessons, you have a 100% money-back satisfaction guarantee on any lesson you have with us.
-Our committment as a driving school is to your confidence, safety and satisfaction.
+Whether you are looking for automatic or manual driving lessons, you have a 100% money-back satisfaction guarantee on any lesson you have with NO YELLING

 We recommend you learn whatever transmission you feel comfortable with, considering your needs.
-Learning to drive in a manual does have its advantages, but we appreciate it's not for everyone.
+Learning to drive in automatic does have its advantages, but we appreciate it's not for everyone.